open-policy-agent/opa/docs/content/integration.md

 If you executed this code, the output (i.e. [Decision Log](https://www.openpolicyagent.org/docs/latest/management-decision-logs/) event) would be logged to the console by default.

+Setting an `ID` in `sdk.Options` is optional, but recommended.
+If you do not set an `ID`, a random one will be created for the system.
+While this is fine for testing, it makes it difficult to monitor the system over time, as a new ID will be created each time the SDK is initialized, such as when the process is restarted.

 ### Integrating with the Go API